minio/minio-js/CONTRIBUTING.md

     - Commit your changes (git commit -am 'Add some feature')
     - Push to the branch (git push origin my-new-feature)
     - Create new Pull Request

+### Style Guide

+We are currently migrating from JavaScript to TypeScript, so **All Source should be written in [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)**

+That means only use nodejs `require` in js config file like `.eslintrc.js`

+You should always fully specify your import path extension, which means you should write `import {} from "errors.ts"` for `errors.ts` file, do not write `import {} from "errors.js"`.